X-Linked Recessive Ichthyosis

 |Gene (s)||STS (308100)|

-The pathogenesis of XRI has been a subject of considerable research.
-Steroid sulfatase (STS) is a 62 kDA microsomal enzyme responsible for hydrolyzing the 3beta-sulfate esters from both cholesterol sulfate and sulphated steroid hormones, generating their non-sulfated counterparts.
+XRI is caused by mutations in STS (steroid sulfatase) gene leading to a STS deficiency.
+Most patients have extensive deletions.
+STS is a 62 kDA microsomal enzyme responsible for hydrolyzing the 3beta-sulfate esters from both cholesterol sulfate and sulphated steroid hormones, generating their non-sulfated counterparts.
 As a result of enzyme deficiency in XRI, cholesterol sulphate accumulates in skin and other organs.
 Disruption of the cholesterol sulphate cycle accounts for both the abnormal desquamation as well as the permeability barrier abnormality.
 Kinetic studies have demonstrated that the hyperkeratosis in XRI reflects delayed desquamation.
 The basis of this "retention hyperkeratosis" is the persistence of corneodesmosomes at all levels of the stratum corneum.
 One explanation is that cholesterol sulphate functions as serine protease inhibitor as such decreasing the chymotryptic and tryptic enzyme activity of SCCE (stratum corneum chymotryptic enzyme) and SCTE (stratum corneum tryptic enzyme), respectively.
-An explanation for the permeability barrier abnormality in XRI is that increased cholesterol sulphate destabilizes the eutectic mixtures with other lipids.
+An explanation for the permeability barrier abnormality in XRI is that increased cholesterol sulphate destabilizes the eutectic mixtures with other lipids.9, 11, 12